praztrix/BerkeleyMLCourseM20Capstone/README.md

 - Run more trials for Keras search.
 - Train the best-fit model for more epochs (30+).
 Ten epochs were chosen due to compute considerations.
 Early Stopping could be used to make efficient use of comoute resources.
 - Train with a larger subset of data from the CINIC10 dataset and use CIFAR10 for performance validation.
 This is a function of compute and memory availability.
+- Fix the code to use validation_split during training.
+I couldn't get tensorflow.data.Dataset used for storing the training data to work with validation_split.

 ### Outline of project